 - 35% will develop an alcohol or drug use disorder

 - 94% will experience a mental health diagnosis by adulthood

-These figures show that much of our workforce are already regularly working with people with FASD, whether-or-not they know it.
-We hope that resources and training available from Matua Raḵi will support them to recognise FASD and consider ways of responding more compassionately in their roles.
+These figures show that much of our workforce are already regularly working with people with FASD, whether they know it or not.
+We hope that resources and training available from Te Pou will support them to recognise FASD and consider ways of responding more compassionately in their roles.

 Developing knowledge and resources